CLawDann/Bad-Business-Only-Up-Ripoff/README.md

 15. To do so, you simply type: "admin_stemap", and whatever your custom map's name is (it's usually custom_Map).
 Afterwards, you're done!
 Enjoy your custom map!

 # Credits
-CLawDann for the original map
+beta2 for the original map

 x_o and theuserwhosayingthis for making and providing the custom map plugin, which can be found here: https://create.roblox.com/store/asset/5455377206/BBCustomMaps-Updatedunofficial (USE AT YOUR DISCRETION, AS THIS PLUGIN HASN'T BEEN UPDATED FOR YEARS)